What is blue-green algae?

 How harmful is blue-green algae?

-Algal blooms can last for several weeks or even months, and the toxins can hang around in the water for up to 3 months.
+Blue-green algal blooms can last for several weeks or even months, and the toxins can hang around in the water for up to 3 months.

 What is the difference between duckweed and blue-green algae?

-Blue-green algae and duckweed do look similar but they are different in many ways!
+Blue-green algae and duckweed do look similar, but they are different in many ways!
 In short, duckweed is a naturally occurring tiny aquatic plant that is not harmful to people.
 In fact, it has a number of environmental benefits for the local ecosystem and wildlife.

-Similar to blue-green algae, duckweed grows incredibly quickly in still water when it’s warm and sunny.
+Like blue-green algae, duckweed grows incredibly quickly in still water when it’s warm and sunny.